Really Don't Like U

 "Really Don't Like U" (stylised in sentence case) is a song by Swedish singer-songwriter Tove Lo featuring Australian singer Kylie Minogue.
 It was released on 6 September 2019, as the fourth single from Lo's fourth studio album Sunshine Kitty (2019).
 The song was written by Lo, Caroline Ailin and its producer Ian Kirkpatrick.
-"Really Don't Like U" is an electropop, synth-pop, disco and electro song, with its lyrics discussing feelings of betrayal and dislike towards the new lover of an ex.
+"Really Don't Like U" is an electropop, synth-pop, disco and electro song.
+The lyrics convey a story of Lo seeing an ex at a party with his new girlfriend, played by Minogue.
+The two women sing of mutual jealousy and insecurity, with Minogue feeling ashamed of the conflict before conceding that her new partner is still not over Lo.

 Background and recording

 "Really Don't Like U" was written by Lo, Caroline Ailin and its producer Ian Kirkpatrick.
 Lo explained how the song came to fruition, stating that she met Minogue in Hong Kong at an AmfAR event and expressed interest to collaborate on a track.
 Lo then pitched the song to Minogue, who decided to feature.
 "Really Don't Like U" was then announced in August 2019, as part of the track list of her fourth upcoming album, Sunshine Kitty.
 In a press release for the single, Minogue commented that their collaboration "seemingly came out of nowhere" but was the "perfect moment".
 Lo also stated:

 Even though it’s now out, I still can’t believe Kylie is on [the song].
 Kylie and I met last year at an amFAR event in Hong Kong.
 When she said she wanted to work together, I made a serious mental note!
 I couldn’t be more thrilled and honored to have someone I love and respect so much on this track.

 The track was recorded at Zenseven Studios in Tarzana, California, USA, MXM Studios in Los Angeles, USA and SARM Studios in London, UK.